USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch09_new_simulation.md

 * Run and evaluate the CCTM

 The following sections cover these topics in the context of setting up a new CMAQ simulation.
+**<<COMMENT: We should reference Chapter 4 for additional information on input files.
+We could either provide a general reference or hto link to each file.
+The problem with the latter is there isn't convenient way to get back to this section, I don't think. >>**

 ## 9.2 Defining a new horizontal grid
 The grid-dependent CMAQ programs (CCTM, ICON, BCON) use a GRIDDESC grid description file to define the map projection and horizontal grid for a simulation.
 The GRIDDESC file is either output by MCIP or it can be created manually using a text editor.
 The CMAQ run scripts for the grid-dependent CMAQ programs must refer to a GRIDDESC file that contains the definition of the model grid to be simulated.
 The name of the grid for the current application must be specified in the CMAQ run script because a single GRIDDESC file can contain multiple grid definitions.
 For CCTM, which uses both a GRIDDESC file and gridded input data (emissions, meteorology, ICs/BCs), the grid defined in the GRIDDESC file must be consistent across all of the gridded input files, or the simulation will fail.